avast/vsphere-instaclone/README.md

 This plugin extends standard TC REST api to be able to list, create, update, remove VSphere instaclone profiles.
 [The extended API is described using Swagger aka OpenAPI v3](/etc/api/webapi.yaml).

-Additionaly there is a new "flat" view for profiles used defined by this plugin - `http://<teamcityurl>/instaprofiles.html`.
+Additionaly there is a new "flat" view for profiles used defined by this plugin - `http://<teamcityurl>/vmic.html`.
+It's necessary to TC `MANAGE_AGENT_CLOUDS` permission.